Holmgreen/Mist/README.md

 # Mist
 Intro:
   This is a 2D game in progress inspired by "ForeignGuyMike" and others on youtube which I have gotten the jukebox from and      learned how to implement the engine.
-  The rest I have done by myself purely out of the purpose to understand Java and getting used to the syntax.
+  The rest I have done by myself purely out of the purpose to understand Java.
 (Including music and pictures.)
   The main two worlds are created and most of the mechanics like moving, using spells and going through the two worlds works   properly.

 What is left: